joshjohanning/joshjohanning.github.io/_posts/2022-10-12-using-github-checks-api.md

 When updating and/or concluding the check run, we just have to make sure we use the same `name` as the initial check run.

+The resulting status check can be seen in the sample pull request [here](https://github.com/joshjohanning-org/PrimeService-unit-testing-using-dotnet-test/pull/11).

 ## Advanced Checks

 We've just scratched the surface with how powerful Checks can be!
 The Checks API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.
 There is a [really great example in the GitHub docs](https://docs.github.com/en/enterprise-server@3.4/developers/apps/guides/creating-ci-tests-with-the-checks-api) demonstrating all of these features in an example app.